 Cut the pumpkin into pieces (remember that the weight is net, without peel and seeds), put them in a baking tray with little oil and bake in the oven at 180 degrees for 30 minutes or until the pumpkin is tender.
 Boil or steam the potatoes.

-Remember, if the cottage cheese is a little’ Aqueous, to put her to school in a schoolboy for a couple of hours so that she loses the excess liquid.
+Remember, if the cottage cheese is a bit watery, to put her to school in a schoolboy for a couple of hours so that she loses the excess liquid.
 You need a fairly dry ricotta.
 Crush the soft pumpkin and boiled potato with a fork or potato crush, until you reduce them to puree.

 Add the ricotta, the egg, grated Parmesan cheese.
 Mix with a spoon, then join salt, pepper and nutmeg.
 Taste the dough to make sure it's tasty.
 Mix with a spoon or fingertip until a homogeneous mixture is obtained.

 If the pumpkin and ricotta are dry enough, the dough will be workable immediately.
-Otherwise, if it were a little’ wet, you can put it in the refrigerator for at least an hour to firm.
+Otherwise, if it's a bit damp, you can put it in the refrigerator for at least an hour to firm.
 Cut the taleggio into small cubes.
-With wet hands, pick up a little’ of dough, form a meatball and thread the taleggio in the center.
+With wet hands, take some dough, form a meatball and thread the taleggio in the center.
 Close the meatball carefully, then knead it in the grated bread topped with a pinch of salt.
 Place each meatball on a baking tray lined with baking paper and anoilment of extra virgin olive oil.
 Spray each pumpkin and ricotta meatball with another little oil.

 Bake in a static oven preheated to 180 degrees for 15-20 minutes, turning the meatballs mid-cooking, until they are uniformly golden.
 Serve immediately, with the spinning cheese inside.
 Bon appétit!